Geovation/labelgun/README.md

 ### Develop

+Labelgun is transpiled from ES6 using babel presets for Webpack 2.
 You can build the source using

 `webpack`

 or

-`webpack --minified`
+`webpack --env.minified`

 For the minified version.